ctln12/deck-of-cards/README.md

 *Languages:* Javascript, HTML, CSS

-*Library:* React
+*Libraries:* React, Axios

 ### Key features

 * Clicking on a button allows the user to draw a card

-* The cards display on top of each others
+* The cards display on top of each other

 * The user is notified when there are no cards left

 ### Poject status

-The project is just started.
+The project is done.

 ### Credits & Sources